LSpinoti/ParlayMarket/README.md

 # ParlayMarket

-A Flare-based, trust-minimized onramp/offramp and decentralized marketplace for multi-leg parlays using a state channels hub-and-spoke model.
+A Flare-based, trust-minimized platform for creating and settling multi-leg parlays using a state channels hub-and-spoke model.

 ---